-- At the Santana gold mine, the Company anticipates increased gold production in 2025 over 2024 and 2023 levels as the mining and stacking activities initiated as part of the re-worked operating plan in 2024 begin to positively impact operating performance. - As part of trade off studies completed at the beginning of the year, the Company focused on maximizing mining and stacking activities in Q1 2025 reducing pad availability for leaching operations.
-During preparation and construction of new pad areas based on the receipt of certain state level permit amendments (announced previously), the site operations can be temporarily redirected to increased gold leaching of previously stacked material until construction activities are complete. - At the newly acquired Copperstone mine project engineering work continues to be ramped up.
-This includes optimization of the underground mine restart plans/schedule along with the completion of basis process plant design details to be submitted in the coming weeks as part of an amendment to the existing Plan of Operations for the site which is anticipated to be approved towards the end of the year (2025).
-In addition, final preparations are being completed to transfer the existing used process plant equipment previously acquired by Minera Alamos to the Copperstone site so that refurbishment activities can be initiated in advance of their installation at site. - At the Cerro de Oro gold project permitting process continues with the Company continuing to provide support for any follow-up requests from the permit authorities.
+- At the newly acquired Copperstone mine project, engineering work continues to be ramped up.
+This work includes optimization of the underground mine restart plans/schedule along with the completion of basic process plant design details that will be submitted as part of an amendment to the existing Plan of Operations.
+Additional minor permit amendments will be submitted in parallel with all required permits to support the planned restart of operations to be in place towards the end of 2025.
+In addition, final preparations are being completed to transfer the existing used process plant equipment previously acquired by the Company to the Copperstone site so that refurbishment activities can be initiated in advance of their installation at site. - The Company is advancing project financing discussions surrounding the development of the Copperstone Mine with a goal to have a complete financing package in place in H2-2025.
+This would allow for site development activities to be initiated in parallel with the permitting process once a final construction decision has been made. - At the Santana gold mine, the Company anticipates increased gold mining levels in 2025 compared to the prior years.
+As part of trade off studies completed at the beginning of the year, the Company has focused on maximizing mining and stacking activities in Q1 2025, thereby reducing pad availability for leaching operations.
+During preparation and construction of new pad areas (pending receipt of permit amendments) site operations can be temporarily redirected to gold leaching of previously stacked material only, until construction activities are complete. - At the Cerro de Oro gold project permitting process continues with the Company continuing to provide support for any follow-up requests from the permit authorities.
 It is expected that increased visibility should become available in the coming months as to the plans/timelines from the new government authorities in Mexico for issuing permits relating to mining activities.
 Engineering work continues to progress for Cerro de Oro in order to advance pre-development activities to coincide with the ultimate receipt of permits and a construction decision for the project.
-Included in 2025 will be further metallurgical optimization studies, detailed engineering design and additional exploration drilling aimed at filling-n and potentially expanding the areas of known gold mineralization (as outlined in Cerro de Oro Preliminary Economic Analysis (PEA) report dated October 3rd, 2022)
+Included in 2025 will be further metallurgical optimization studies, detailed engineering design and additional exploration drilling aimed at in-filling and potentially expanding the areas of known gold mineralization (as outlined in Cerro de Oro Preliminary Economic Analysis (PEA) report dated October 3rd, 2022).

-2024 Operational Highlights
+Q1 Operational Highlights